Integrate Cloud Database (MySQL) using Logstash

 systemctl start logstash

-# Specify the path for logstash.conf using the -f option
+# You need to specify the path for logstash.conf by using the -f option.

 nohup {installation path}/bin/logstash -f ~{installation path}/config/logstash.conf &